jameshyojaelee/OmniSpatial/docs/quickstart.md

 Async variants (`convert_async`, `validate_async`) integrate smoothly with asyncio-based pipelines.

+## Data Staging & Storage

+- **Inputs:** Keep raw assay exports under a stable mount such as `/data/<vendor>/<sample>` (`/data/xenium/runs/xenium_tissue`, `/data/cosmx/runs/cosmx_panel`, etc.).
+The workflow templates expect these absolute paths, so avoid moving them once referenced in `params.samples` or `samples.*.input`.
+- **Outputs:** By default the CLI and workflow configs write bundles to `build/` (`outdir`) and validation JSON to `build/reports` (`report_dir`).
+Point these parameters to a scratch volume when processing large cohorts and prune completed runs with `rm -rf build` (or your custom directory) once artifacts are handed off.
+- **Shared filesystems:** Network mounts work best when presented read-only for inputs and writeable scratch for outputs.
+Favour staging to local SSD when the shared store is slow or heavily contended, and always mount both input and output roots inside containers (see [Run with Docker](#8-run-with-docker) and [Orchestrate Workflows in Containers](#9-orchestrate-workflows-in-containers) for bind examples).
+- **Chunk sizing & compression:** The example configs default to `image_chunks: 1,512,512` and `label_chunks: 256,256`, a good balance for 2D microscopy tiles.
+Increase spatial chunk edges to 1024 when exporting very large mosaics, and keep the depth dimension at 1 unless working with volumetric stacks.
+Validation-ready NGFF bundles use `compression_level: 5`; lower the value to speed up writes on scratch volumes or raise it (6–7) when long-term storage space is a concern.

 ## 8. Run with Docker

 An official image published to GHCR bundles the CLI, Napari plugin, and documentation assets: